patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 }
 ```

-**TODO: Look into adding this code to NavComponent to Update it whenever the route changes (to display something like "welcome Bob":
+**TODO: Look into adding this code to NavComponent to Update it whenever the route changes (to display something like "welcome Bob" and show/hide routes (NOTE: there may be a better way... setting an application-wide variable or service or something...):

 ```ts
 ngOnInit() {